BND Hamburger Icon

 Why is PowerPoint autoplay beneficial?

-Autoplay is great for several uses, from delivering announcements throughout a company’s office or a school, to giving speeches and presentations at conventions or work.
+Autoplay is great for several uses, from delivering announcements throughout a company’s office or within a school to giving speeches and presentations at conventions or work meetings.
 Presenters can rehearse the timings of the slides and then present without worry.
 Here are some of the reasons why someone may use PowerPoint’s autoplay features:

-1. Rehearsal.
-Practicing your presentation involves timing, and autoplay can be a great tool for learning how to fill time or keeping it short.
+1. Rehearsal: Practicing your presentation involves timing, and autoplay can be a great tool for learning how to fill time or keep it short.
 For example, many teachers and professors require presentations to fill a certain amount of time for class projects.
 While rehearsing timings, users can determine how much time to spend on each slide.
 This keeps presenters on track during their presentations, even when they want to speed up due to nerves or pressure.
+[Read related: Presentation Skills Everyone Should Have]

-2. Convention booths and exhibits.
-Trade shows, conventions and networking events are great for companies and salespeople who want to showcase a variety of products and services.
-People who walk by can look at the presentation and not have to ask employees for information.
+2. Convention booths and exhibits: Trade show displays, conventions and networking events are great for companies and salespeople who want to showcase a variety of products and services.
+People who walk by can look at the presentation without having to ask employees for information.
 In addition, a good PowerPoint presentation with eye-catching visuals and information can attract potential customers and clients, which could turn into sales.

-3. Music videos and tribute presentations.
-Whether it is a presentation of family vacation photos to the soundtrack of the summer or a lyric video to your favorite song, autoplay allows users to create appealing presentations and videos.
-These could even be downloaded into MP4 files to share with family and friends.
+3. Music videos and tribute presentations: Whether it is a presentation of family vacation photos to the soundtrack of the summer or a lyric video to your favorite song, autoplay allows users to create appealing presentations and videos.
+You could even download these as MP4 files to share with family and friends.

 author image